Northern Alabama court rules Corporate Transparency Act unconstitutional

 This means that dental practices are still mandated to report beneficial ownership information if they employ fewer than 20 people and generate less than $5 million (gross receipts) in revenue annually.
 Dentists should also be aware of recent fraudulent attempts to solicit information from those subject to reporting requirements through URLs, QR codes and messages titled “Important Compliance Notice.”

 In the case National Small Business United v.
-Yellen, the district court concluded that the Corporate Transparency Act is unconstitutional as Congress does not have the authority to require companies to disclose personal stakeholder information to the Financial Crimes Enforcement Unit.
+Yellen, the district court concluded that the Corporate Transparency Act is unconstitutional as Congress does not have the authority to require companies to disclose personal stakeholder information to the Financial Crimes Enforcement Network.

 The National Small Business Association, an Ohio nonprofit organization, and Isaac Winkles, a member of the National Small Business Association, filed the lawsuit against the U.S. Department of the Treasury and Treasury Secretary Janet Yellen.
 They alleged that the disclosure requirements in the act violated the First, Fourth, Fifth, Ninth and Tenth Amendments.